walkerazam/squatjump_dashboard/docs/Component_Specification.md

 *Inputs*: Information from dash board
 *Outpus*: Visual display

-## Interactions to accomplish use cases
+## Interactions To Accomplish Use Cases

 ### Use Case 1: Data Analysis Request